mgabris/master-thesis-attachment/backtrack/spritz-cpp/README.md

 ```

 ## Usage
-Each variant of backtrack comes with its own binary, accepts state file on stdin and needs 2 positional arguments (this setting is rather simple).
+Each variant of backtrack comes with its own binary, accepts state file on stdin and needs 2 positional arguments.

 ```bash
 Usage: ./backtrack [stop after state is found (0/1)] [verbosity]